How To Check Your IP Address in Ubuntu [Beginner's Tip]

 Hostname only shows IP address

-There are some other ways to check IP address in Linux but these two commands are more than enough to serve the purpose.
+There are other ways to check IP addresses in Linux but these two commands are more than enough to serve the purpose.

 Checking IP address in Ubuntu [GUI Method]

-If you are not comfortable with the command line, you can also check IP address graphically.
+If you are not comfortable with the command line, you can also check the IP address graphically.

 Open up the Ubuntu Applications Menu (Show Applications in the bottom-left corner of the screen) and search for Settings and click on the icon: